dabeaz/curio/docs/reference.rst

    Run ``callable(*args, **kwargs)`` callable in a user-supplied executor and returns the result. *exc* is an executor from the :py:mod:`concurrent.futures` module in the standard library.
-This executor is expected to implement a :py:meth:`submit` method that executes the given callable and returns a :class:`Future` instance for collecting its result.
+This executor is expected to implement a :meth:`~concurrent.futures.Executor.submit` method that executes the given callable and returns a :class:`~concurrent.futures.Future` instance for collecting its result.

 When performing external work, it's almost always better to use the :func:`run_in_process` and :func:`run_in_thread` functions instead